 Watching a burnt-orange sunset over the sea is bound to be a spectacular memory from your trip.
 Head to Café del Mar to enjoy perfect views with a cocktail in hand.
 For something quieter (and cheaper), grab an Aguila (locally-brewed beer) from a vendor near the northern wall, and find a place to sit.

-Once the sun has dipped below the horizon, head to Espiritu Santo in the heart of the old town – it offers traditional Cartagena cuisine, with local flavors and ingredients brought together in classic and delicious style.
+Once the sun has dipped below the horizon, head to local restaurant Espiritu Santo in the heart of the old town – it offers traditional Cartagena cuisine, with local flavors and ingredients brought together in classic and delicious style.
 Try the bass sautéed in coconut sauce.

 Walking tours are an unbeatable way to immerse yourself in the history of the city.
 Cartagena’s free walking tour is less than two hours long and has bilingual guides.
 There are a number of other options for smaller groups that can be booked at one of the numerous tour companies in Cartagena.